Feeding habits

 Food selection by the adult

 Adults locate their food sources by both sight and scent, the former being especially important in diurnal species and the latter in many diurnal and in most nocturnal species.
 The chief source is floral nectar, but sap (especially if fermenting), overripe fruits, homopteran honeydew (sugar-containing secretions from homopteran insects), fecal matter, and carrion are sometimes used.
 There are mutualistic relationships of a broad sort between species of lepidopterans with flower-visiting adults and the plants whose flowers they visit and pollinate.
 However, these relationships are seldom specific or obligate, since only rarely are the plant and the lepidopteran mutually dependent.
 Exceptions exist among some orchids and members of the morning glory family, both of which have very deep tubular flowers.
 These appear to be pollinated only by certain hawk moths (family Sphingidae) with very long “tongues” (proboscises).
 The mutualism of the yucca moths and yucca plants is obligate in that the moth larvae feed only in yucca fruits and the latter can develop only from moth-pollinated flowers.
-The female yucca moth has special tentacles on the mouthparts, with which it gathers and carries balls of pollen (see community ecology: The coevolutionary process).
+The female yucca moth has special tentacles on the mouthparts, with which it gathers and carries balls of pollen (see major types of pollinators and community ecology: The coevolutionary process).

 Courtship and mating